 Disability discrimination can take many forms.
 Discrimination based on an issue arising out of disability such as sickness absence, including less favourable treatment because of a disability, or a failure by an employer to make reasonable adjustments to accommodate a disabled employee.

-It is not lawful to make an employee redundant because of their age, and if you think this could happen or has happened to you, you should seek legal advice as soon as possible so that you can take action to protect yourself.
+Employers must ensure that the selection criteria for making employees redundant are fair and objective and that the selection criteria do not disadvantage a particular group of employees.It is not lawful to make an employee redundant because of their age, and if you think this could happen or has happened to you, you should seek legal advice as soon as possible so that you can take action to protect yourself.

 In order to succeed in a claim for discrimination, you will need to put forward facts from which it can be presumed that there has been discrimination.
 An Employment Tribunal will usually seek to take a wide view as to what can be established from these facts whilst taking into account the employer’s version of events.
 Once such facts have been established, the burden is then on the employer to disprove the discrimination claimed.

-If you have a disability which is not readily apparent to your employer, then making them aware could trigger the duty to make the reasonable adjustments needed.
+Your employer has a duty to make reasonable adjustments to help you at work.If you have a disability which is not readily apparent to your employer, then making them aware could trigger the duty to make the reasonable adjustments needed.

 If ageist comments are being made about you, you may have a claim for harassment which is a type of age discrimination.
 For example, if a comment is made that you are too old to get to grips with technology at work, this would amount to age discrimination.